EddieTheEd/Obsidian-Vault/002_Notes/Hippocampus.md

 	**Subject tags** will be used to identify specific subjects, e.g. Chemistry Yr 11, Methods Yr 11 etc.
 	**Project tags** are for personal projects of mine, e.g. Notes.exe which needs a better name.
 	That's essentially it!
 If you want to see these tags, download obsidian and open this as a vault.
+	Also, there'll be a literal #subject tag to identify subjects.
+Extra Clarification:
+	The Notes.exe project is essentially me reviewing my previous notes and synthesising them into quality notes that I can distribute (for cash, hopefully jk jk)

 **Useful Links:**
 * https://help.obsidian.md/How+to/Add+aliases+to+note